Podcast: Download (198.0MB)

 Additionally, we have at least 10,000 more in other languages such as Coptic, Syriac, Armenian, Georgian with most of them being complete copies, though some are just fragments.

-Truth be told, there is MORE proof to biblical authenticity than ANY OTHER historical document BY FAR!
+Truth be told, there is MORE proof to biblical authenticity than ANY OTHER single historical document BY FAR!

 Contrary to what the popular media and Hollywood would have you believe, the basis we have for the authenticity of the New Testament has become a type of “industry standard” for ascertaining the accuracy of other historical writings.